dreadflopp/dreadsskyrimbuild/content/Preparations/System setup/_index.md

     * Executable: TexGen64.exe
     * Arguments:
         * -SSE
-        * -o:C:\Modding\Tools\Mod Organizer 2\mods\TextGen_Output
+        * -o:c:\Modding\Tools\Mod Organizer 2\mods\TextGen_Output

 {{% notice info %}}
 Note that you need to check that the paths in the given arguments are valid for your install paths.
+It has been reported that that the paths breaks if you use a uppercase drive letter, make sure to write it with lowercase.
 {{% /notice %}}

 ## BethINI Setup